Brad-Hammond/BattleShips/README.md

 ![Lets Play BattleShips](assets/images/LetsPlayBattleShip.png)

-- When the user starts the game, they are greeetd with "Let's play Battleships!" and their grid.
+- When the user starts the game, they are greeted with "Let's play Battleships!" and their grid.
 - At the top of the grid is the users turns and along the top and left hand side are the col and row numbers.

 #### Row and Column Guess